-Best guitar stands and guitar hangers 2025: options for single and multiple acoustic and electric guitars
+Best guitar stands and guitar hangers 2026: hand-picked options for single and multiple acoustic and electric guitars

-Buying yourself one of the best guitar stands and guitar hangers isn’t just about finding a safe place to store your guitar.
-Having your guitar out on a stand or hanger means you’re far more likely to pick it up and play, just purely because it’s there.
-So while it is a great way to keep your guitar in good condition, it’s also a really good way to improve your playing because you’ll be more likely to pick it up.
+Buying yourself one of the best guitar stands or guitar hangers isn’t just about finding a safe place to store your instruments.
+Having your guitar out on display means you’re far more likely to pick it up and play, just purely because it’s there.
+So while it's a great way to keep your guitar in good condition, it’s also a really good way to improve your playing because you’ll be more likely to pick it up.

-I’ve been playing guitar for over twenty years for now so take it from me when I say if you store your guitar in case you’ll quickly forget it’s there.
-I have a massive collection of guitars so I have to store some of them out of sight, and this means I always end up playing the five or six in my rack, or the one that’s resting against my desk and in my opinion, every guitarist should own at least one guitar stand or hanger.
+I actually have to store some of them out of sight, and this means I always end up playing the five or six in my rack, or the one that’s resting against my desk.
+In my experience, and in my opinion, every guitarist should own at least one guitar stand or hanger.

-If you’re new to guitar or guitar stands and hangers, then I’ve put together a how to choose section based on my years of experience playing guitar.
-I’ve also answered loads of common questions in our FAQs, and defined some key terms further down the page if you need to get your head around the guitar hanger and stand-specific lingo used in this guide.
+If you’re new to guitar stands and hangers, I’ve put together a how to choose section based on my years of experience playing guitar and working in guitar retail.
+I’ve also answered loads of common questions in our FAQs, and defined some key terms in a glossary further down the page.

 1. Hercules GSP39WB Plus